 I tried a new recipe from Martha Stewart last night, and I felt it was worth sharing.
-Since I didn't really change anything about it, I wanted to just give you the link here, but I can't find it.
-(I had previously printed it.)
-The salad is a nice change of pace during the late winter when in-season produce is limited.
-I thought the dish was very good, but I think I'll omit the mustard the next time I make it...or at least cut it down by 2/3's.
+Since The salad is a nice change of pace during the late winter when in-season produce is limited.
+The only real change I made was cutting down the mustard, so if you love mustard, amp it back up.
 Here's the 411:

 1 T. plus 2 t. extra-virgin olive oil